Skip to content

 Your Choice Prompt

-Drop Your Choice Here 2. null hypothesis, H0
+Drop Your Choice Here 2. level of significance, α

-Drop Your Choice Here 3. p-value
+Drop Your Choice Here 3. chi-square (χ²) test statistic

 Drop Your Choice Here 4. critical value